Are you planning to visit Ireland? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used in Ireland.

 Power plug adapter needed in Ireland?

 In Ireland the power plugs and sockets are of type G. Check out the following pictures.
-When living in the United Kingdom you don't need a power plug adapter in Ireland.
-Your power plugs fit.
+When living in Australia you need a power plug adapter for sockets type G.

 Buy a power plug (travel) adapter

 We don't sell power plug adapters.
 We refer you to Amazon or Ebay where you will find a great selection of travel adapters.

 You can also check the map to see the use of different plugs and sockets in the world.

 In Ireland the standard voltage is 230 V and the frequency is 50 Hz.
 You can use your electric appliances in Ireland, because the standard voltage (230 V) is the same as in Australia.
 So you don't need a voltage converter in Ireland, when living in Australia.

 To be sure, check the label on the appliance.
 Some appliances never need a converter.
 If the label states 'INPUT: 100-240V, 50/60 Hz' the appliance can be used in all countries in the world.
 This is common for chargers of tablets/laptops, photo cameras, cell phones, toothbrushes, etc.

 Would you like to add information to this page?
 Please send us your suggestions or remarks.
 Read our disclaimer.